Discovering a City—Beyond Just a Hub in Belgium

-Brussels, Belgium was the fourth stopover on our family’s adventures throughout Northwestern Europe—after London, England; then Amsterdam and Den Haag, Netherlands.
+Brussels, Belgium was the fourth stopover on our family’s adventures throughout Northwestern Europe—after London, England; then Amsterdam and Den Haag (The Hague), Netherlands.
 Centrally-located in Belgium between its Dutch-speaking northern region of Flanders and its French-speaking southern region of Wallonia, Brussels—a separate capital-region within itself—is officially bilingual in both languages.

 The multi-faceted country of Belgium is complex, complete with a complex capital city.
 Rising out of its turbulent past and a divided culture, Brussels has come to symbolize peace between nations, respect for history, and hope for the future.

 We took a few days to get a taste of all three regions of Belgium.
 It still has so much more to offer, but we are grateful to have had a glimpse.

 DAY 1 — DEN HAAG, NETHERLANDS TO BRUSSELS

 DAY 2 — DAY IN BRUGES AND GHENT, FLANDERS